SlimanJammal/university-of-haifa---OOP-HW1/README.md

   ,then diffmerge the file "my_output" to the file "expected_output", enjoy :) **/

+ note* for each test there is a number you can search "test i" in "Slimain.cpp" to find it.

-  note* "getComputers" function line 354 gets a pointer to the array of computers in Class Store (getter of field computers in Store).
+  note** "getComputers" function line 354 gets a pointer to the array of computers in Class Store (getter of field computers in Store).